matloff/toweranNA/README.md

 ## Assumptions

+Note that one important point about distinguishing between the estimation and prediction cases concerns assumptions.
+Most MV methods (ours too, though to a lesser extent) make strong assumptions, which are difficult or impossible to verify.
+We posit that the prediction context is more robust to assumptions than is estimation.
+This would be similar to the non-MV setting, in which models can be rather questionable yet still have strong predictive power.

 We will not precisely define assumptions underlying the above methods here; roughly, they are similar to those most existing methods.